regulated/chess/notes.md

-Reset Button

 En Passant

 Castling
-Set a check for King and Rooks to see if they've moved Distinguish b/w left an right rook?
+Set a check for King and Rooks to see if they've moved Distinguish b/w left and right rook

 !!IMPORTANT
 PGN